xSurus/xSurus.github.io/content/about.md

   name = "Alexander Schlieper"
 +++

 Welcome to my small **blog**.
-I will be posting interesting side projects of mine on here.
+I will be posting interesting side projects, Hackathons I am participating in as well as interesting bits of knowledge I found during my lectures.
 <br>

 * **About me**
 <br>
-I am a CS student currently in his second semester.
-More to come :)
+I am a CS student currently in his third semester.
+I live in switzerland and am currently attending ETH.
+I am an avid coder and enjoy doing sports in my freetime, such as climbing and going to the gym.

 * **About this blog**
 This blog is made with Hugo and hosted on GithubPages.
-The template was made by [Djordje Atlialp](https://github.com/rhazdon)
+The template was made by [Djordje Atlialp](https://github.com/rhazdon).

 * **Polyring**
 Being a CS student at ETH I have joined a network of likeminded students.
 If you're interested in other similiar blogs just click "next" down below on the polyring.